RadialDevGroup/ombudsman/processes/onboarding/CULTURAL_DISCOVERY.md

 ### The Beginning of Radial

-- Our goal was to create a company that was authentic
+- Our initial goal was to create a company that was authentic
     - We had to have continuity and vulnerability
-    - Continuity required us to be articulate
+    - Cultural continuity required us to be culturally articulate
     - Vulnerability required us to be confident
-- We had to define our values... which is difficult; so we started with goals
+- We wanted a culture that allowed us to achieve our goals
-    - what did we want our values to do?
+    - A culture is comprised of values.
+For culture to be a tool, its structure had to be defined

 ### Example value - COURAGE:
-- Our main goal was to grow or die
+- We realized that if we didn't grow we would eventually die a slow death
 - Secondary goal: prioritize communication and accountability
 - Tertiary goal: we're gonna do hard stuff -- work w/ ppl no one wants to work with, make things work, helping people who have made mistakes